NintendaDev/k-syndicate-modular-unity-game-template/README.md

 **Dependencies:**

-- Zenject
+- Zenject (free)
-- Addressables
+- Addressables (free)
-- UniTask
+- UniTask (free)
-- TextMesh Pro
+- TextMesh Pro (free)
-- Odin Inspector
+- Odin Inspector (paid)
-- Odin Validator
+- Odin Validator (paid)
+- I2 Localization (paid)
+- Sonity (paid)

+Paid assets require a purchase.
+In the project, they are included solely for the purpose of demonstrating functionality.

 **Design Patterns Used:**